HexmosTech/Ansika/README.md

 sudo cp executor.bin ~/Docker_Share
 ```

-Inside the docker container go to the data directory :
+The shared files can be found in the `data` directory inside the docker container :
 ```bash
 cd /data
 ```